TachibanaYoshino/AnimeGANv3/README.md

 ## Let's use AnimeGANv3 to produce our own animation.

 **Updates**
+* `2023-01-16` Added a new AnimeGANv3-photo.exe for the inference of AnimeGANv3's onnx model.
 * `2023-01-13` Added a new AnimeGANv3 model for Face to comic style.
 * `2022-12-25` Added the tiny model (2.4MB) of [~~Nordic myth style~~]() and USA style 2.0.
 It can go upto 50 FPS on iphone14 with 512*512 input. :santa:
 * `2022-11-24` ~~Added a new AnimeGANv3 model for Face to Nordic myth style.~~ 🦃